rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 It's been a long time since my last article, but I am back with greater passion and energy to explore and learn more about the existing tools within Scala ecosystem by building something tangible and useful with them.

-The greatest benefit of small side projects is the unique knowledge boost which can be useful later in our careers.
+The greatest benefit of small side projects is the unique knowledge boost which can potentially be handy later in career.

-In this article we will see an attempt to build the remote code execution engine - the backend platform for websites such as [Hackerrank](https://hackerrank.com), [Leetcode](https://leetcode.com) and others.
+In this article we will attempt to build the remote code execution engine - the backend platform for websites such as [Hackerrank](https://hackerrank.com), [Leetcode](https://leetcode.com) and others.

-As for tools, we will be using `Scala 3`, `Pekko` and `docker`.
+If, for some reason you're unfamiliar with the websites mentioned above, the basic flow of such websites is described below:
+- Client sends code
+- Backend runs it and responds with output

+There you go, sounds simple, right?

+Right, right...

+Can you imagine how many things can go wrong here?
+It's the devil smirking in the corner, knowing, that the possibilities for failure are endless, however, later in the article we will define and address the important issues.

+To give you a quick idea: a separate blog post can be written only about the security, not to mention scalability, extensibility and a few other compulsory properties to make it production ready.

+The goal isn't to build the best one, nor it is to compete with the existing ones.

-There are many ways how such platform can be built, however, the main goal of this article and the project is to get familiar with `Pekko` and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts revolving around actor model concurrency, such as:
+There are many ways how such platform can be built, however, the main idea of this article and the project is to get familiar with `Pekko` and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts revolving around actor model concurrency, such as:
 - cluster nodes and formation
 - cluster aware routers
 - remote worker actors